drts01/notes/stackedit/az.md

 * **Situation**: Several racks of kvm nodes needed the networking configured.
 This was a manual process to determine VLANs, IP ranges, etc. This needed to be delivered asap, as we were already out of capacity.
 * **Task**: A new engineer on the team, I was task to configure the nodes.
 * **Action**: I setup the first node and the copied the config files to the rest of the servers.
 I accidentally skip a server resulting in two nodes w/ the exact same network configuration for the VMs.
-I was unaware spanning tree was disab
+Also, I was unaware spanning tree was disabled in our backoffice.
+So I effectively made a network loop and so much congestion, the control plain of one of the CDNs was inaccessible.
 * **Result**:

 ## Dive Deep